 For Dual Stage 2-valve trains, this is the gain in percent per percent valve demand of the adjacent stage valve that is multiplied by the other Stage's Decoupling to modulate the anti-surge valve.
 Similar to the amounts noted above, Another Stage Amounts may be positive or negative depending upon the adjacent valve's effect on compressor flow.
-This value should be less than zero on Stage 1 for common suction valve layouts and on Stage 2 for common discharge arrangements.
-Conversely, configure greater than zero on Stage 1 for common discharge valve layouts, on Stage 2 for common suction arrangements, and on both stages with individual recycles.
+This value should be less than zero on Stage 1 for common suction valve layouts and on Stage 2 for common discharge valve layouts, on Stage 2 for common suction arrangements, and on both stages with individual recycles.